Thursday 31 October 2024

 Sandford Park Ale House (20 High Street, Cheltenham, GL50 1DZ)

 Entering through the front door, you can circumnavigate the whole pub.
-There is a staircase to some upper rooms in the middle, a pleasant snug to one side, bar billiards in the next room, and the bar counter in the corner by the doors to a pleasant back garden.
+There is a staircase to some upper rooms in the middle, a pleasant snug to one side, bar billiards in the next room, and the bar counter in the corner by the doors to a decent back garden.

 The beer selection was pretty spectacular: 9 ales on cask making it tricky to pick one.
 I decided it was cloudy and chilly enough for the dark stuff, ordering a Hop Shed 'Phoenix Porter'.

 We had a bit of a pub food fail here, with the wrong items arriving at the table.
-We got extra fries to compensate, but that was far more fries that I needed.
+We got extra fries to compensate, but that was far more fries than I needed.
 To top this off, I went back to the bar for an unwise half of the 8.4% Verdant 'What Are Dreams Made Of?'

 We should really had have a good long walk to aid the digestion after the Ale House.